 Transcripts must be received in the Office of Admission by July 1 for students beginning their studies in the fall.
 Failure to submit the required documentation for your degree program will result in a hold on your account.
 A hold prevents registration for subsequent semesters and could jeopardize your financial aid awards.

 Review the list of documents (PDF) we accept as proof of graduation.
 Please email firstname.lastname@example.org if your particular situation and school documentation are not outlined in the list.
 Use the Transcript Request Form (PDF) to request a final transcript, to be sent to the Office of Admission.
 Transcripts should be mailed from a student’s school in a sealed envelope to:

 79 Fifth Avenue, 5th floor New York, NY 10003

 Electronic transcripts are also accepted from the following vendors (U.S./domestic institutions only):

 The Office of Admission may require that a student submit an evaluation of his or her final transcript by a National Association of Credential Evaluation Services (NACES) provider.

 Parsons Paris is partnering with Academic Programs International (API), our preferred housing provider, to offer housing to students in Paris.
 For the 2020-2021 academic year, API will offer two housing options for Parsons Paris students.
+To learn more about these two housing options, please check out our Housing video.
 After students deposit, they will receive an email from API with information on the housing options and the housing application procedure.

 More information is available on the API website.